jrozhon/qos/README.md

 ### Install the dependencies and the project

-In the folder, there is a "pyroject.toml" file that specifies the project dependencies.
+In the folder, there is a "pyproject.toml" file that specifies the project dependencies.

 These, together with the current directory's content can be installed using "pip" - Python's package manager.